SamChen/DeepSpeech2PytorchTransferLearning/README.md

 Be careful when utilizing the data augmentation technique, as improper augmentation will do harm to the training, due to the enlarged train-test gap.

+#### Experiment setting
+`experiment.yaml` stores all configurations for training a model including the data augmentation which is introduced in the next section.
+Please check `notebooks/example/conf/experiment.yaml` for more details.

 ## Example
 ### Creating Example
 Several audio recordings from Voxforge are stored in `notebooks/example/audio`.
 Since the manifest requirements absolution path for each recording.
 The user has to run `generate_manifest.py` to generate example manifest.
 In this example, `train set`, `val set` and `test set` are pointed to the `example.csv`.